datafeedr/datafeedr-api/readme.txt

 = 1.2.11 - 2021/11/17 =
 * Added new "Product ID" Product Set search filter.
 Now you can search by a specific Product ID.
 * Added new "Barcode" Product Set search filter.
 Now you can search products by EAN, UPC or GTIN.
 * Added new "Has Barcode" Product Set search filter.
-Now you can include/exclude products based on whether or not they have a Barcode (ie. UPC, EAN or GTIN).
+Now you can include or exclude products based on whether or not they have a Barcode (ie. UPC, EAN or GTIN).

 = 1.2.10 - 2021/10/14 =
 * Added support for a new Nordic-oriented affiliate network: [Adservice](https://www.adservice.com/)